nettings/medianet/README.md

 The system configuration is collected in a single file, [/etc/medianet/config.json](/overlay/etc/medianet/config.json), from which all necessary application config files are generated whenever it changes, by means of a systemd.path watcher.
 Outside of hastily introduced new features, this file comprises the entire state of the system.
+This makes deployment, maintenance and replacement of broken devices very straightforward.

 A work-in-progress documentation effort can be found in [CONFIGURATION.md](/CONFIGURATION.md).